 - Dependent-Care FSA: Reimburses expenses related to child day care and adult day care for the participating employee’s children under age 13 and disabled relatives they claim as dependents

-FSA funds can be used for you, your spouse and eligible dependents for a variety of medical and health-related expenses, and the list has been expanded slightly for 2021.
+FSA funds can be used for you, your spouse and eligible dependents for a variety of medical and health-related expenses.
 Qualified expenses include:

 - Physician, chiropractic and acupuncture fees not paid by your insurance